hholaitan01/n8n_compilation/README.md

 Collabs welcome!
 ---

-_Made with ❤️ by Jay — “Automate everything, then automate the automation.”_
+_Made with ❤️ by Ola — “Automate everything, then automate the automation.”_